watertightai/worktest-citations-pipeline/README.md

 df.to_parquet("citations_dataset.parquet")
 ```

-## Critical: Quality Gates at Every Step
+## Data and Question Quality

-Your evaluation is only as good as your data quality.
+Your evaluation is only as good as your data and question quality.
 At each step of your
-pipeline, evaluate against these quality gates:
+pipeline, you should be thinking about these potential issues:

 ### 1. Spurious Cues

-**Definition**: Features that leak the answer without requiring the reasoning
-you want to test.

-Models can exploit shortcuts: metadata that correlates with the answer.
-If
-present, models pattern-match instead of reasoning about the actual question.
+**Definition**: The goal of this evaluation is to measure Claude's ability to assess the quality of a paper.
+We do that by having Claude guess which of two papers got more citations.
+Therefore, a spurious cue is any feature of the question makes it 'too easy' by letting Claude guess which paper has more citations without reasoning about the quality of a paper.

+There are several potential spurious cues in this data pipeline!
+A major part of your task is to reason about what they might be, and then filter them out.

 ### 2. Ambiguity